pitmonticone/uniformal.github.io/doc/setup/configure.md

 Later configuration entries overwrite earlier ones.

-During setup a defaut configuration file is generated and placed in the `deploy` folder.
+During setup a default configuration file is generated and placed in the `deploy` folder.
 That file also includes some example configuration entries.

 ### Configuration File Syntax